SU(2)-in-SU(1,1) Nested Interferometer for Highly Sensitive, Loss-Tolerant Quantum Metrology

 The output performance of \acronym~and MZI under the same operating conditions are shown in Fig.~\ref{fig:Noisespectral}.
-The black trace is the output noise level of MZI at the dark fringe, which is also the vacuum noise level.
-The blue trace shows the noise level of PA$_{2}$.
-We define the ratio of PA output noise to vacuum noise, here \SI{6}{\decibel}, as the quantum noise gain (QNG) $G_q$, which for an ideal PA is ${G_{q}=G^2+g^2}$.
-The red trace presents noise reduction (minimum) and anti-reduction (maximum) by scanning the phase of twin beams with the MZI locked at the dark fringe.
-It shows \SI{2.4}{\decibel} of noise reduction below the noise level of PA$ _{2} $, while the QNG of PA$ _{1} $ is set as 4 dB.
-The inset shows the power spectrum of MZI (Black trace) and \acronym~(Red trace) when a signal at \SI{1.7}{\mega\hertz} is introduced by modulating the PZT.
+The black trace {in Fig.~\ref{fig:Noisespectral}(b)} is the output noise level of MZI at the dark fringe, which is also the vacuum noise level.
+The blue trace {in Fig.~\ref{fig:Noisespectral}(b)} shows the noise level of PA$_{2}$, \SI{6}{\decibel} above vacuum noise.
+To have an experimentally accessible measure of PA gain, we define the {quantum noise gain} (QNG) as $G_{q} \equiv \langle \delta^{2}\hat{X}(\theta) \rangle$ resulting from vacuum inputs.
+For an ideal PA, ${G_{q}=G^2+g^2}$.
+The red trace {in Fig.~\ref{fig:Noisespectral}(b)} shows noise reduction (minimum) and antireduction (maximum) by scanning the phase of twin beams with the MZI locked at the dark fringe.
+It shows \SI{2.4}{\decibel} of noise reduction below the noise level of PA$_{2} $, while the QNG of PA$_{1} $ is set as 4 dB.
+The inset {in Fig.~\ref{fig:Noisespectral}(c)} shows the power spectrum of MZI (black trace) and \acronym~(red trace) when a signal at \SI{1.7}{\mega\hertz} is introduced by modulating the PZT.
 As above, both the MZI and SUI are locked at their respective dark conditions.
-The SNR \cite{kong2013cancellation} of the MZI and \acronym~are \SI{4.8\pm0.2}{\decibel} and \SI{7.0\pm0.3}{\decibel}, respectively, which indicates a \SI{2.2\pm0.5}{\decibel} SNR enhancement.
-This is the best SNR enhancement we could achieve by optimizing the QNG.
-The limitation is mainly due to losses coming from optical mirrors, atomic absorption and dephasing noise.
-For example, the total internal losses caused by mirrors at signal and idler arms are 16\% and 10\% respectively.
-Considering all these loss effects, we build a more complete theory which predicts well our experimental optimizing precess (see Methods).
+The measured SNRs \cite{kong2013cancellation} of the MZI and \acronym~are \SI{4.8\pm0.2}{\decibel} and \SI{7.0\pm0.3}{\decibel}, respectively, which indicates a \SI{2.2\pm0.5}{\decibel} SNR enhancement.

+The above results were obtained for optimal gains $G_{q1} = \SI{4}{}$ and $G_{q2} = \SI{6}{\decibel}$.
+The existence of an optimum is an important characteristic of the SISNI with atomic FWM, not present in models with ideal PAs.
+As shown in Fig.~\ref{fig:Fitting}, the SNR enhancement, measured as described above, increases with increasing PA$_2$ gain until saturation, and in the range studied decreases with increasing PA$_1$ gain.
+This behavior can be understood as the result of atomic dephasing: this introduces excess noise in the PA$_1$ output, which is further amplified by PA$_2$.
+A detailed model including atomic dephasing and internal losses of 16\% and 10\% in the signal and idler arms, respectively, agrees well with all experimental results (see Supplemental Material \cite{PRLSIRef}).